ImageMagick/Usage-Markdown/morphology/index.md

 That 'origin' is then surrounded by larger values, which increase linearly with greater distance from that 'origin'.
 If the kernel is not defined in this specific way, unexpected and strange effects may result.

-The value given in the kernel is the actual 'value' that will be added to a already 'known' distance, assigned to a pixel if that value is smaller than what is already assigned.
+The value given in the kernel is the actual 'value' that will be added to an already 'known' distance, assigned to a pixel if that value is smaller than what is already assigned.
 The result is that 'white' pixels are made darker the closer they are to an edge, and linearly brighter (adding to previously assigned values) the further it gets from the edge.

 All the provided built-in Distance kernels can take two optional *k\_arguments*...